ymz-ncnk/go-serialization-benchmarks/benchmarks/generate_readme/README.md

 # Contribution
-First of all, you need to create a new package for your serializer if it doesn't already exist.Then you have implement [serializer.Serializer\[serializer.Data\]](serializer/serializer.go) interface (if you use own `Data` make shure it implements `EqualTo(data Data) error` method, an example can be found in [serializer.Data](serializer/data.go)).
+First of all, you need to create a new package for your serializer if it doesn't already exist.
+Then you have implement [serializer.Serializer\[serializer.Data\]](serializer/serializer.go) interface (if you use own `Data` make shure it implements `EqualTo(data Data) error` method, an example can be found in [serializer.Data](serializer/data.go)).
 Then